ailtonbsj/Windows-10/README.md

-# Windows 10 Theme for Lubuntu
+# Windows 10 Theme for Lubuntu 18.04 LTS

 This is an fork of B00merang Project with my modifications